 The excessive intake of alcohol continues in public places throughout Broome, and there is also community angst regarding drug use.
-Laws are in place to guide the responsible service of alcohol in licensed premises, however there are currently no restrictions in Broome regarding the sale of take-away alcohol.

-DELIVERABLES TIMEFRAME 21/22 22/23 23/24 24/25 Advocate for the implementation of measures to reduce the impact of excessive alcohol consumption. • • • • Advocate for services addressing alcohol and other drug related harm occurring within the Shire. • • • • Provide administration support to the Broome Liquor Accord. • • • • Facilitate an ongoing dialogue with the Kimberley Regional Group regarding a regional approach to alcohol and other drug related matters. • • • •
+DELIVEDADIES TIMEFRAME DELIVERABLES 21/22 22/23 23/24 24/25 Advocate for the implementation of measures to reduce the impact of excessive alcohol consumption. e.g. Banned Drinkers Register Takeaway Alcohol Management System. • • • • Advocate for services addressing alcohol and other drug related harm occurring within the Shire. • • • • Provide administration support to the Broome Liquor Accord. • • • • Facilitate an ongoing dialogue with the Kimberley Regional Group (four local governments) regarding a regional approach to alcohol and other drug related matters. • • • • Provide funding for an independent evaluation of the Banned Drinkers Register trial in the Kimberley. • •